xarunoba/env-struct/README.md

 **`env-struct`** — environment variables to typed structs

-A Zig library for loading configuration from environment variables into typed structs with automatic parsing and validation.
-(Note: This library does not load environment variables from files.
-This only parses environment variables into a struct.)
+A Zig library for parsing environment variables directly into typed structs, providing automatic type conversion and validation.
+(Note: This library does not read environment variables from files; it only parses existing environment variables into a struct.)

 ## Why

-Managing configuration in applications often involves dealing with environment variables that are just strings.
-This library provides a type-safe way to parse those environment variables into proper Zig types, ensuring your configuration is validated at load time and reducing runtime errors.
+Managing configuration with environment variables is common, but environment variables are always strings and require manual parsing and validation. `env-struct` eliminates boilerplate by mapping environment variables directly to typed Zig structs, providing automatic type conversion and validation at load time.
+This approach improves safety, reduces errors, and makes configuration handling more robust and maintainable.

 ## Features